cyber-rhythms/cmu-11-785-deep-learning-spring-2019/README.md

 CMU 11-785 Deep Learning Spring 2019 (Bhiksha Raj)

+**N.B.
+This has been superceded with a later version, for which there is a complete set of publically available materials, which I have audited, but have not had time to write up my audit of.**

 A fully organised, integrity checked repo containing all lecture materials available at the following coursepage: